 As in the case of runtime code generation, computational work is done by a collection of CodeObject s.
-In CPPtandaloneDevice, each code object is converted into a pair of .cpp and .h files, and this is probably a fairly typical way to do it.
-For this device, it just uses the same code generation routines as for the runtime C++ device weave.
+In CPPStandaloneDevice, each code object is converted into a pair of .cpp and .h files, and this is probably a fairly typical way to do it.